This is the second installment of the series, “A Theology of Sex and Gender.” You can find Part 1 here

 A Christian worldview begins with God’s great act of creation.
 The biblical authors, and even Jesus Himself, regularly grounded their arguments in God’s creational design and order (cf. Matt.
 19:4-5; 1 Tim.
 2:13-14).
 Furthermore, since Scripture is a story, it is appropriate to start at the beginning.
-Tracing out the themes of sexuality and gender, then, begins with the book of Genesis.
+Therefore, we should begin in Genesis to ground our understanding of sex and gender.

-Genesis chapters one and two are complementary pictures of God’s creation of the world and humanity.
+Genesis 1-2 are complementary pictures of God’s creation of the world and humanity.
 God first creates the world and then He creates humanity in His image to live in it and have dominion over it (Gen. 1:26-28).
-Therefore, any exploration of sexuality and gender roles should rightly begin with Genesis one.
+In Genesis 1-2, God establishes a covenant with creation and this creational covenant sets the agenda for the rest of the biblical story.

-Creation begins with God, “In the beginning, God…” (Gen. 1:1).
-He made everything.
-Furthermore, Bible commentators have long noticed the pattern of God “forming” in days 1-3 and filling in days 4-6.
-There is also a common refrain, “There was evening and there was morning, day [#].”
-The concise description of God’s creative work in Days 1-5 compared to the lengthy treatment of Day 6 suggests that Day 6 with the creation of humanity is indeed the “highlight” or climax of Genesis one.
-It is humanity, and humanity alone, which is made in God’s image.
+Creation begins with God: “In the beginning, God…” (Gen. 1:1).
+God made everything that exist, even though He is unmade.
+God’s creative act was also purposeful with a pattern of “forming” and “filling.”
+God forms the basic areas of creation on days 1-3 (like land, seas, etc.) and then fills them on days 4-6 (with animals, fish, etc.).
+Even though God’s work on days 1-5 was good, the concise description of God’s creative work in days 1-5 compared to the lengthy treatment of day 6 suggests that day 6— with the creation of humanity—is indeed the highlight or climax of Genesis 1:1-31.
+Moreover, it is humanity, and humanity alone, which is made in God’s image.

 Therefore, the image of God must be something other than the “spiritual” aspects of a person or the purpose/function of humanity.
-Thankfully, a grammatical analysis of Genesis 1:26-27 can shed much light upon what the image of God actually is.
+Thankfully, the grammar of Genesis 1:26-27 can shed much light upon what the image of God actually is.

 The Image of God: Grammatical Analysis.
 A grammatical analysis of the text reveals that a certain immaterial aspect of a person (the “soul”) is not what the divine image is.
 It also shows that the teaching on the duality of gender is a feature of humanity’s creation, but not the divine image itself.

-To explore the definition of the divine image it is important to note that the normal pattern for Hebrew narrative is for each main sentence to begin with “and.”
+To explore the definition of the divine image, it is important to note that the normal pattern for Hebrew narrative is for each main sentence to begin with “and.”
 Hebrew narrative usually unfolds with the typical sequence like this: “And this happened…and that happened.”
 When a sentence does not begin with “and” in Hebrew, it marks off a digression or comment to the story.
 In sum, sentences which do not begin with “and” Hebrew narrative are not the main ideas!
-They are comments.
-They are like explanatory footnotes to the story.
+They are comments, like explanatory footnotes to the story.

 When analyzing Genesis 1:27-28, we find both verses have a “main” sentence and then two “commentary” sentences.
 Here is a layout of the clauses: